recurmj/recur-standard/docs/cross-system-authorization-identity.md

 ## 9. Summary

-The Cross-System Consent Identity states:
+The Cross-System Authorization Identity states:

 > **Signature verification for a RIP-001 Authorization is identical across systems
 > when and only when they reconstruct the same `(domainSeparator, structHash)` pair.**